 Chase and his twin brother were three years old when they entered the Shared Visions program at Perry Child Development Center.
 Chase is outgoing and eager to take charge – often answering for his twin.
 With that, he sometimes struggles to comply with standard classroom rules and expectations.

-As Book Buddy was new to the Perry Child Development Center, and the kids were a little younger than the typical “buddy,” staff were unsure if the program would be successful.
-But as the first couple of weeks got underway, Chase and his fellow students looked forward to when their Book Buddy friends would come to read with them.
+With Book Buddy being new to the Perry Child Development Center, and the kids being a little younger than the typical “buddy,” staff were unsure if the program would be successful.
+But as the first couple of weeks got underway, Chase and his fellow students looked forward to when their Book Buddy friends would come.

 Just as the staff needed to work out the “kinks” of a new program, Chase also had to work through some adjustments.
 At first, he was eager to be up, moving, and interacting with someone new.
-But as time passed, he started to show more interest in the reading and activity, which turned into excitement when he’d see Jose, his Book Buddy, walk in the door.
+But as time passed, he started to show more interest which turned into excitement when he’d see Jose, his Book Buddy, walk in the door.

 Jose, a local high school student, was also new to the Book Buddy program.
 At first, he was a little uncertain about reading with kids.
 Despite their hesitations, they both learned to trust one another, gained invaluable lifelong skills, and created a friendship throughout the school year.

 “I experienced first-hand how to interact with younger children and how to help them learn in a way they can understand,” Jose said.
 “I had a great experience bonding and building friendships with Chase and other preschoolers.
 When I would walk in the class, kids would run up to me and give me a hug or a high five.
 They did more than reading, they learned how to get closer with me and be themselves.”